Cults Myths and Legends of Ancient Sicily

 The cult was also to be present in Termini Imerese, where a head of Athena was found, now preserved in the archaeological museum of Palermo .
 In this locality, moreover, the remains of the temple dedicated to Athena and now called temple B are still visible.

 In Gela the remains of the Athenaion are still visible, where a clay head of an owl was found, the animal sacred to Athena, now preserved in the Syracuse museum.
-The temple is of the sixth century.
+The temple dates back to the sixth century.
 BC but it was built on another older temple, probably from the XNUMXth century.
-BC, and the fictile head belongs to the latter.
+BC, and the clay head belongs to the latter.

 This would show that the latter too must have been dedicated to Athena.
 It was destroyed towards the end of the XNUMXth century.
 BC and then replaced by the Doric temple of which large traces remain.